Why Do You Write?

 I thanked her and left but her words have resonated.
 I’ve met many who write over the 20 years I’ve been writing to publish — to get read.
 Some are famous.
 You’d know them if I name-dropped.
 Most are not, even if in some distant past they were once a NYT Bestseller.
 Thing is, I too have noticed the pattern the clerk described.
 Whether they became famous and turned into authors, or they started as authors writing formula fiction, writing the same characters and basic narratives over and over sells books.

 I am a genre-diverse writer, (which hasn’t helped my sales).
 I’m told by selling authors that I should pick a genre and write religiously to that genre to market myself more effectively.
 In fact, series are even better!
 Romantic detective series, or dystopian fantasies with a strong female lead.
-Shoot me now if being a selling writer means traveling the formula road.
-I write fiction to evoke feelings, thinking, challenge personal perceptions.
-I create relatable, complex characters in every story I tell, then join them on their journey of emotional growth in unique narratives that I hope will stick with readers for life.

-If I told you the truth of how few books I’ve sold you’d call me out as crazy for continuing to write.
+If I told you the truth of how few books I’ve sold, you’d call me out as crazy for continuing to write.
 I call myself out daily every morning I sit down at my laptop and start typing.
 Why am I still doing this!?
 Go back to marketing startups and make some real money!
 But I don’t.
 I write, and hope it will resonate with readers, thinking readers who love stories that spark self-reflection, and maybe even a new awareness.

 Ray Bradbury once reminded me of why I write, and regardless of sales, I know I’ll never give it up.
 Writing fiction is intoxicating.
 Fully engaging.
 Hot.
 Sexual.
 Physical.
 Cerebral.
 Virtually touching real as I enter the scene.
 And I’m a million miles from Lonely.